ndwarshuis/org-ml/README.md

 - Branch elements with child objects (aka 'object containers'): these are element types that hold textual information (eg paragraph)
-- Branch objects with child objects (aka 'recursive objects'): these are object types used primarily for text formatting (bold, italic, underline, etc)
+- Branch objects with child objects (aka 'recursive objects'): these are object types used primarily for text formating (bold, italic, underline, etc)

 Note: it is never allowed for an element type to be a child of a branch object type.